hidem1129-oss/Modular-Factory-System/Software/Grafana/README.md

 * monitoring-session selection and comparison
 * visualization of time spent in each state
 * visualization of current, voltage, and power measurements
-* comparison of average and maximum power consumption
+* comparison of average and maximum recorded calculated-power values
 * trend and statistical analysis based on persisted observations

 Grafana does not own: